CoEDL/elpis-wiki/2018-summer-workshop-preparation.md

     Note: if you are doing this during the workshop, and the network isn't up to downloading the image, grab one of the workshop USB drives that have the image on.
 Copy the `coedl-kaldi-helpers.tar` file from the USB to your desktop, open terminal at your desktop and load the image using this command...

     ```
-    $ docker load –input coedl-kaldi-helpers.tar
+    $ docker load –-input coedl-kaldi-helpers.tar
     ```

     Done!
 Now you can close the terminal application.

 ## Download some toy data